 When packaging on Windows, you can enter the function code directory, select all files, right-click and select "Send to > Compressed (zipped) folder" to create the deployment package.
-If tools such as 7-Zip is used to unzip and browse the package, entry function and other libraries should be included in the package.
+If a tool such as 7-Zip is used to unzip and browse the package, the entry function and other libraries should be included in the package.

 When packaging on Linux, you can enter the function code directory, run the

 zip command, and specify the source files as all files in the code directory to generate the deployment package, such as